wooorm/markdown-rs/readme.md

 ### Some major obstacles

-- [ ] (8) Can paragraphs operate more performantly than checking whether other
-      flow constructs start a line, before exiting and actually attempting flow constructs?
-- [ ] (3) Interrupting: sometimes flow can or cannot start depending on the previous construct (paragraph, definition)
 - [ ] (5) Containers: this will be rather messy, and depends a lot on how subtokenization is solved
 - [ ] (3) Concrete constructs: HTML or code (fenced) cannot be “pierced” into by